osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - If you delete an event before it is over (e.g., if you noticed it was a duplicate), it will show as “cancelled” in Localist.

 The FNR Extension website pulls events from the Extension website when “Forestry Extension” is selected under “additional calendars.”

+## Local Focus Area

+### What It Is

+Information about Extension activities, work, or research done in a county or combined station that relates to a program or topic area.
+These are intended to act as a link between county pages and topic or program pages.
+You can highlight content that is especially relevant locally, but try to use topic pages to present educational content.

+### Who Can Add It

+Members of County Office groups.

+### Instructions

+On the edit screen for a focus area, you will see the following fields:

+  - **Short description**: this will display in the focus area's teaser, which shows up on county pages and search results.
+  - **Thumbnail**: this will display in the focus area's teaser, which shows up on county pages and search results.
+  - **Display on county landing page**: three focus area teasers display on each county landing page.
+Ones that have this box checked show up first.
+  - **Program area**: the program area the focus area relates to.
+This is used for internal organization and reporting only.
+  - **Marketing category**: which of the Extension marketing categories the focus area relates to.
+This is used for internal organization and reporting only.
+It may also help coordinate content between county pages and county pull sheets and other marketing materials.
+  - **Topic**: the topic(s) the focus area relates to.
+Selecting a topic here will cause a link to it to appear at the bottom of the focus area's page (see below).
+  - **Contact information**: if the focus area has specific contact info that is different than the main county, enter it here.
+  - **How to display**: you have three options:
+    - **Link to a local program**: this will allow you to select a local program (MG or 4-H).
+Links to the focus area will take visitors directly to the landing page for that local program.
+    - **Link to an existing focus area in another county**: if you would like to share a focus area with another county (e.g. for a regional focus area), select it here.
+Links to the focus area you create will take visitors directly to the existing focus area.
+    - **Display a custom page**: this creates a new page for the focus area.
+The following fields are available for this page:
+      - **Hero image**: large image that displays at the top of the page.
+      - **Introduction**: text at the top of the page to introduce the focus area.
+      - **Summary/about**: an additional text area (with a full-screen background image) for more information about the focus area.
+      - **Featured users**: specify the faculty/staff in the county who work in this focus area.
+      - **Page sections**: additional content for the page.
+See the [Page Sections](using-site.md#page-sections) section of this guide for more information.
+The following types of sections are available:
+        - **Call to action**: link to content or an external website with a custom title, description, and image.
+        - **County events list**: list of events entered by or tagged by the county.
+You can narrow the events shown by either the topic(s) or "additional calendar" the events are tagged with.
+        - **Custom content list**: One or more pieces of content with a custom section title and description.
+The first three items selected will show as teasers with thumbnails.
+The remaining selected items will display in a simpler text-only list.
+        - **Highlighted content item**: a piece of content with a custom description and full-width background image.
+        - **Image slider**: a slideshow of uploaded images.
+        - **Quick links bar**: a full-width bar that contains up to four highlighted links (e.g. to Facebook, Twitter, a newsletter, or a calendar).
+        - **Video**: a video from YouTube, Vimeo, or OSU Media Space.

+### How and Where It Displays

+All focus areas entered by a county group will show up on an automatically-generated "What We Do" page for the county.
+To reorder the focus areas, click the pencil icon that appears when you hover over the page title and select "Reorder Focus Areas".

+Three focus areas will display on the county landing page with a button to see the full list.
+You can control which focus areas show up here using the "display on county landing page" checkbox on the focus areas.

 ## Newsletter Issue